Omar Atwa Illustrations by Nano Banana 2026

 The Operatorsequipment operators

 The people in the cabs.
 Run the excavators, dozers, graders, rollers, and trucks.
-Skilled and increasingly hard to find.

 The Truckershaulers